RealHarshThakur/blog/content/post/career.md

 +++

-# Intro
+# Why am I writing this?
 It's heartbreaking to see people I care about, people with whom I've spent good moments, people that are way smarter than I am - struggling with building a career.
 I'm not someone who has it all figured out either but I know what helped me.
 It bothers me what I'm about to share isn't common knowledge and there are people who exploit this lack of information.
-This is roughly the advice I've followed or realised over the years.
-Most people I admire or respect have similar thought process.
+I've also mentioned beliefs and the various plans I've seen most people use that I strongly disagreed with.
+It's not meant to be a golden guide but it's meant to be a thought process that I've used and that I believe is worth sharing.

 # Philosophical elements

 ## Needs vs wants.
 A few centuries ago, people used to work only for their needs and struggle to meet them.
 We live in a much better world today- we still have people struggling for their needs but that number is much smaller than it used to be.
+Although, the world is much better today, we've blurred the lines between need and wants with modern economics.

-Although, the world is much better- there's a societal pressure on kids(as early as when they turn 10 years old) to figure out their future needs and wants- they're asked to pick career paths in forms of education they pick.
+There's a societal pressure on kids(as early as when they turn 10 years old) to figure out their future needs and wants- they're asked to pick career paths in forms of education they pick.
 For what it's worth, grown-ups themselves are bad at differentiating with needs vs wants.
 To make matters worse, education isn't free in most countries.
 Kids need to win the birth lottery to get one.
 Birth lottery is being born in a country either the education is free or you've parents who can afford it.
 A few choices have been made for them depending on their birth lottery to what they can pursue.
-For example, if you wanted to be a doctor and you haven't won the birth lottery in your favor, it's time to get a reality check of whether being a doctor is a need or a want.
+For example, if you wanted to be a doctor and you haven't won the birth lottery in your favor, it's time to get a reality check of whether being a doctor(since the education for it requires a lot of money typically) is a need or a want.
 It's important to realise a few things:
 * It's not end of the road but it's possible for you to switch careers in the future.
 You're only increasing your odds from here on out.
 * You might discover that your dream job is good in your dreams but not in reality, there's some aspect of the job that you won't like.
 * It's possible that there are other career paths you might fall in love with.

 As said in BoJack Horseman:

-`
 "Well, That's the problem with life, right?
 Either you know what you want, and then you don't get what you want.
 Or you get what you want, and then you don't know what you want"
-`

-Takeway here is that you will have to work for your needs, you do not get a choice and it's not the end of the world..
+ When facing a critical situation that can define the trajectory of your life, it's best to optimise for needs because without it, you'll jeopradise your survival.
+Without survival, you cannot aim higher as shown in [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs).
+You will have to work for your needs, you do not get a choice and it's not the end of the world.

 ## Everything sucks, time to suck up and deal with it!